PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Web-Search/search-responses.md

 }
 ```

-Matematiksel bir ifade aşağıdaki sembolleri içerebilir:
+Matematik ifadesi aşağıdaki sembolleri içerebilir:

 |Sembol|Açıklama|
 |------------|-----------------|